Through subsidiaries, ENMAX Energy Corporation owns the

 Cavalier Energy Centre east of the Town of Strathmore, Alberta.
 Through joint ventures, ENMAX Energy co-owns the Shepard Energy Centre in southeast Calgary and the

 Balzac Facility in Balzac, Alberta.

 We’re thinking big to provide power for a better tomorrow: the

 Shepard Energy Centre generation facility built in southeast Calgary provides enough electricity for about half of Calgary's current energy requirements.

-The use of combined-cycle technology – currently in use at the Calgary Energy Centre and also the technology that will be used at the Shepard Energy Centre.
+Combined-cycle technology is currently in use at the Calgary Energy Centre and the Balzac Facility.
+It is also the technology that will be used at the Shepard Energy Centre.

 In these types of generating facilities, power is produced initially through the burning of natural gas in a combustion turbine.
 Waste heat from the turbine exhaust is harnessed to produce steam, which is then used to generate additional electricity, significantly improving the facility’s energy efficiency.
 The use of this technology increases the input energy efficiency by about 30 per cent over a state-of-the-art supercritical coal plant.

 Customers are free to purchase natural gas services or electricity services from a retailer of their choice.
 For a list of retailers, visit ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).

 For new services, transfers or renewals, please call 310-2010 or click here to self serve online.